Veľký Kamenec

 Veľký Kamenec (Nagykövesd) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1280.

 Geography

 The village lies at an altitude of 124 metres and covers an area of 12.723 km².

 It has a population of about 835 people.

+Population

 Ethnicity

-The village is about 89% Hungarian 10% Slovak and 1% Gypsy, Czech and Ukrainian.
+The village is about 89% Hungarian 10% Slovak and 1% Roma, Czech and Ukrainian.